Installing an air source heat pump – what’s involved

 You might also need a buffer tank, which is about a third of the size of the hot water cylinder (some cylinders combine both hot water and buffer in one).
 The ASHP control box will also be inside your home.
 This measures about 40cm x 40cm x 10cm.

-There’ll also be some circulation pumps and pipework, as well as any additional controls for underfloor heating.
-It’s ideal if this can all be placed in a “plant room” – which could be a utility room, garage or airing cupboard.
+In some rarer cases there’ll also be some circulation pumps and pipework, as well as any additional controls for underfloor heating.
+It’s ideal if this can all be placed in a ‘plant room’ – which could be a utility room, garage or airing cupboard.
 This makes it simple for the engineer to access all the components during maintenance work or repairs.

-How to benefit from the Renewable Heat Incentive
+How to benefit from the Boiler Upgrade Scheme

 And if you have any more queries about air source heat pumps, why not head to the OVO Forum?
-The Forum is where our green community comes together to share their firsthand experiences of green living, and to help each other out.
+The Forum is where our community comes together to share their firsthand experiences of living with tech.
 There are tonnes of discussions about every aspect of heat pumps, so why not get involved and join the conversation?